-Early intervention supports and services must always be delivered in ways that promote the primacy of sensitive, responsive, and nurturing parent-child relationships.
-Service strategies must never interfere with this important relationship.
-Early intervention personnel must receive the support needed to recognize and understand how developmental delays and other conditions, that may be present in either the child or the parent, may influence the parent-child relationship and developmental outcomes.
-Enhancing the knowledge and practices of early intervention practitioners in the areas of socialemotional development, including attachment theory and parent-child interactions is critical.
-Early intervention personnel, including those conducting developmental screenings and evaluations/assessments must take into account the full range of influences on each child's early development (IMH & IDEA Part C, July 2005).
+Early intervention supports and services must always be delivered in ways that promote the primary sensitive, responsive, and nurturing parent-child relationship.
+Intervention strategies must never interfere with this important relationship.
+Early intervention practitioners must receive the support needed to recognize and understand how developmental delays and other conditions, that may be present in either the child or the parent, may influence the parent-child relationship and developmental outcomes.
+Enhancing the knowledge and practices of early intervention practitioners in the areas of social-emotional development, including attachment theory, parent-child interactions, and evidence-based interventions is critical.
+Early intervention personnel, including those conducting developmental screenings and evaluations/assessments must take into account the full range of influences on each child's early development and have the ability to work in collaboration with the child's family or caregivers to achieve the outcomes written on the IFSP (IMH & IDEA Part C, July 2005).